MANAGING GENERAL PARTNER

 Arison also spearheaded Carnival Corporation’s acquisition of P&O Princess Cruises, one of the most recognizable names in travel, in a deal valued at approximately $8.2 billion.
-The combined Carnival/Princess group, named Carnival Corporation & plc, is the largest cruise operator by far, with a diverse portfolio of brands catering to vacationers from all over the world.
+The combined Carnival/Princess group, named Carnival Corporation & plc, is the largest cruise vacation group, with a diverse portfolio of brands catering to vacationers from all over the world.
 The Carnival/Princess entity is truly a global vacation leader with its stock trading on both the New York and London exchanges.

 Under his direction, Carnival Corporation & plc has grown into the largest, most successful cruise operator in the world.
-Arison’s keen attention to marketing and growth priorities has also increased revenues from approximately $600 million in 1988 to more than $15.4 billion in 2012.
+Arison’s keen attention to marketing and growth priorities has also increased revenues from approximately $600 million in 1988 to $15.9 billion in 2014.

 Today, as chairman of Carnival Corporation & plc, he oversees diversified travel and tourism holdings, including cruise ships serving virtually every market segment -- from contemporary to ultra-luxury -- as well as leading tour operators and hotel chains in Alaska and the Yukon Territory.

-The Arison family and Carnival Corporation & plc is devoted to South Florida and over the years has supported a variety of arts-related and community service organizations.
+The Arison family and Carnival Corporation & plc are devoted to South Florida and over the years have supported a variety of arts-related and community service organizations.

 Organizations supported by the Arison family and Carnival include the New World Symphony, The National YoungArts Foundation, Miami Children’s Museum, Jackson Memorial Foundation, Miami Project to Cure Paralysis, Project Medishare for Haiti, American Red Cross, Big Brothers/Big Sisters, United Way, Chapman Partnership and many others.